 You can find more information in our article on Seller Hub.

 You can save drafts of your listings to finish later.
-You’ll find your drafts on the Drafts page in My eBay, or on the Manage Drafts page in Seller Hub.
-You can save up to 250 drafts through the quick listing tool on eBay.com and the eBay mobile app, and up to 5,000 through the single and bulk advanced listing tools in Seller Hub.
+You’ll find your drafts on the Drafts page in My eBay, or on the Manage drafts page in Seller Hub.
+You can save up to 250 drafts through the quick listing tool on eBay.com and the eBay mobile app, and up to 5,000 through the single and bulk business listing tools in Seller Hub.
 Drafts expire after 30 days.

 Completing your listing